MauroJr/auto-daemon/readme.markdown

 * `server` is the daemon server instance
 * `stream` is the stream for the current session
 * `args` is an array of extra arguments provided by `opts.args`

+If the method is a stream method, it should return a stream.
+Otherwise methods can accept a callback as their last argument.

 # license